-To the extent outstanding stock options and warrants are exercised, there will be further dilution to new investors.
+To the extent outstanding stock options or warrants are exercised, there will be dilution to new investors.

-As of December 31, 2011, we had options to purchase 598,109 shares of common stock outstanding, with exercise prices ranging from \$0.40 to \$7.04 per share and a weighted average exercise price of \$2.75 per share.
-Upon the vesting of each of these options, the holder may exercise his or her options, which would result in further dilution to investors.

-As of December 31, 2011, we had outstanding warrants to purchase (i) 375,000 shares of Series A convertible preferred stock at an exercise price of \$1.00 per share and (ii) 200,000 shares of Series A convertible preferred stock at an exercise price of \$1.50 per share.
-Upon completion of this offering, the respective lender warrants will convert into (i) warrants to purchase 93,750 shares of common stock at an exercise price equal to the lesser of the initial public offering price or \$4.00 per share and
+As of September 30, 2012, we had options to purchase 574,820 shares of common stock outstanding, with exercise prices ranging from \$0.40 to \$12.92 per share and a weighted average exercise price of \$4.89 per share.
+Upon the vesting of each of these options, the holder may exercise his or her options, which would result in dilution to investors.
+You will also experience dilution if we issue additional shares of common stock under the warrants that we issued to our lenders.
+Of the outstanding lender warrants to purchase 93,750 shares of common stock at an exercise price of \$4.00 per share and 49,999 shares of common stock at an exercise price of \$5.00 per share as of September 30, 2012, warrants to purchase 18,750 shares and 23,332 shares at exercise prices of \$4 per share and \$5 per share, respectively, remain outstanding following the October 2012 net exercise by one of the lenders.